vladikcomper/md-modules/modules/errorhandler/README.md

 ## Supported assemblers

-Currently, the *Advanced Error Handler and Debugger 2.0* supports integration with the following assemblers:
+Currently, the *MD Debugger and Error Handler* supports integration with the following assemblers:

 * __ASM68K__ (`bundle-asm68k`)
+  * __AXM68K__, a hacked ASM68K usually bundled with macros for Z80 assembly support (`bundle-axm68k`)
 * __The AS Macroassembler__ v.1.42 Bld 55 and above (`bundle-as`)

 > **Warning**